cockroachdb/docs/src/current/_includes/v24.1/essential-alerts.md

 **Action**

 - Identify the large scope transactions that acquire a lot of locks.
 Consider reducing the scope of large transactions, implementing them as several smaller scope transactions.
 For example, if the alert is triggered by a large scope `DELETE`, consider "paging" `DELETE`s that target thousands of records instead of millions.
 This is often the most effective resolution, however it generally means an application level [refactoring]({% link {{ page.version.version }}/bulk-update-data.md %}).
-- After reviewing the workload, an operator may conclude that a possible performance impact (discussed above) of allowing transactions to take a large number of intents is not a concern.
-For example, a large delete of obsolete, not-in-use data may create no concurrency implications and the elapsed time to execute that transaction may not be material.
-In that case, "doing-nothing" could be a valid response to this alert.
+- After reviewing the workload, you may conclude that a possible performance impact of allowing transactions to take a large number of intents is not a concern.
+For example, a large delete of obsolete, not-in-use data may create no concurrency implications and the elapsed time to execute that transaction may not be impactful.
+In that case, no response could be a valid way to handle this alert.
 {% endif %}

 {% if include.deployment == 'self-hosted' %}